What is Hikone Castle?

 Hikone Castle is not only known for its beautiful main keep but also for its surrounding gardens and castle town.

-This article provides a detailed introduction to the highlights of Hikone Castle and tips for visiting.
+This article introduces the highlights of Hikone Castle and useful tips for visiting.

 Access and Basic Information

-Hikone Castle is centrally located in Shiga Prefecture, making it easily accessible.
+Hikone Castle is centrally located in Shiga Prefecture and is easy to access.

 - Train: About a 15-minute walk from JR Biwako Line “Hikone Station”

-- Car: About 10 minutes from Meishin Expressway "Hikone IC"
+- Car: About 10 minutes from the Meishin Expressway “Hikone IC”

 Parking

-There are several paid parking lots available around Hikone Castle.
+There are many paid parking lots around Hikone Castle.

 Highlights of Hikone Castle

-The main keep of Hikone Castle is one of the 12 existing keeps in Japan and is a valuable structure with over 400 years of history.
+The main keep of Hikone Castle is one of the 12 surviving original keeps in Japan and is a valuable structure with more than 400 years of history.

-From the top floor of the main keep, you can enjoy a panoramic view of Lake Biwa and Hikone City.
+From the top floor of the main keep you can enjoy a panoramic view of Lake Biwa and the city of Hikone.

-On clear days, you can see distant mountains, making it a must-visit spot.
+On clear days you can even see distant mountain ranges—definitely worth a visit.

-Located on the south side of Hikone Castle, "Genkyuen Garden" is a strolling garden built during the Edo period.
+Genkyu-en, located to the south of Hikone Castle, is a stroll garden created in the Edo period.

 Hikone Castle Museum